 For those women who do become employed, the burden of family responsibilities is more likely to prevent their advancement compared to men.
-IFC (2019) reported that for 50% of employees, childcare responsibilities had at some time in their career prevented them from attending a training course or completing their studies.
-More than twice as many women (68%) said they had experienced this situation compared with men (33%).
+In another study, this time based on childcare and employed parents, IFC (2019) reported that for 50% of employees, childcare responsibilities had at some time in their career prevented them from attending a training course or completing their studies.
+More than twice as many women (68%) said they had experienced this situation compared with men (33%)6.